relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/all_data_sources/chat_data_sources/bloomberg_chat_pchat_via_collect.md

 ## Metadata

-In addition to standard metadata populated during extracting data, the O365 Teams Data Source captures the following ones:
+In addition to standard (O365 Mail) metadata populated during extracting data, the Bloomberg Chat Data Source captures the following ones:

 - **DATE** - start date of a chat or start date of a slice in the chat split into slices.
 - **SUBJECT** - friendly name of the team and channel.